 Euroseas Ltd. is a Marshall Islands company incorporated under the BCA on May 5, 2005.
 We are a provider of worldwide ocean-going transportation services.
 We own and operate containerships that transport dry and refrigerated containerized cargoes, mainly including manufactured products and perishables.
 We also own and operate drybulk carriers that transport major bulks such as iron ore, coal and grains, and minor bulks such as bauxite, phosphate and fertilizers.
-As of March 31, 2017, our fleet consisted of seven containerships and six drybulk carriers (comprised of three Panamax drybulk carriers, one Handymax drybulk carrier, one Kamsarmax and one Ultramax drybulk carrier).
-The total cargo carrying capacity of the seven containerships is 162,672 dwt and 11,525 teu and of the six drybulk carriers is 417,753 dwt.
+As of April 25, 2018, our fleet consisted of eleven containerships and six drybulk carriers (comprised of three Panamax drybulk carriers, one Handymax drybulk carrier, one Kamsarmax and one Ultramax drybulk carrier).
+We also had one Kamsarmax vessel on order which is expected to be delivered in May 2018; we had also entered into an agreement to sell our Handymax drybulk carrier with the vessel expected to be delivered to its new owners by June 30, 2018.
+The total cargo carrying capacity of the eleven containerships is 388,632 dwt or 25,483 teu.
+The total capacity of our six drybulk vessels including our vessel on order and excluding the Handymax drybulk vessel agreed to be sold is 453,086 dwt.
 Two of our vessels were acquired before January 1, 2004 and were controlled by the Pittas family interests.
 On June 29, 2005, the shareholders of the two vessels (and of five additional vessels that have since been sold) transferred their ownership in each of the vessels to Euroseas in exchange for shares in Friends, a 100% owner of Euroseas at that time.
-Since June 2005, we have purchased twenty three vessels and ordered four newbuildings, of which we took delivery of one in February 2016 and one in January 2017 while cancelling one and expect to take delivery of the remaining one in 2018, and sold four vessels in 2009, one in 2012, two in 2013, three in 2015, two in 2016 and two in 2017.
+Since June 2005, the Company has purchased twenty eight vessels and ordered four newbuildings.
+Euroseas took delivery of the first newbuilding in

+February 2016 and a second in January 2017.
+One newbuilding vessel contract was cancelled and the last one is expected to be delivered in the second quarter of 2018.
+The Company sold four vessels in 2009, one in 2012, two in 2013, three in 2015, two in 2016, two in 2017 and one in 2018 to date.